Properties of black hole vortex in Einstein's gravity: Introduction

-Not far away of this issue, an astrophysical object of great interest in contemporary physics is the black hole \cite{Frolov}.
+An astrophysical object of great interest in contemporary physics is the black hole \cite{Frolov}.
 With the experimental evidence, researchers have become adept at studying these objects \cite{Akiyama}.
 These cosmological systems emerge as a solution to the equation of the gravitational field of Einstein \cite{Rindler}.
 The first known black hole solution was demonstrated by K. Schwarzschild, and describes the geometry of a spherical, static black hole.
 Then, Oppenheimer and Snyder showed that the Schwarzschild solution describes the final state of collapse of a massive, spherical star \cite{opp}.

 One of the features of black hole solutions in any dimension of spacetime is their uniqueness.
 In general, these solutions are characterized by several parameters from asymptotic charges associated with global symmetries of the solution \cite{Cardoni}.
 More recently, an issue that has been highlighted is related to the singularity of black hole solutions in the presence of scalar fields \cite{Cardoni}.
 This question is related to the precise formulation of the hairless conjecture, i. e., the absence of non-trivial scalar field configurations in black hole background \cite{Bekenstein1,Bekenstein2,Teitelboim}.
 In this context, the relevant question concerns not only the presence of scalar hairs but also the possibility of having scalar charges independent of the black hole mass \cite{Cardoni}.